-Conclusion Technology interdependence, driven by advances in interconnectivity, Al and emerging technologies, has provided opportunities for cyber actors to impact businesses.
+Conclusion Technology interdependence, driven by advances in interconnectivity, AI and emerging technologies, has provided opportunities for cyber actors to impact businesses.
 A digital transformation strategy secured against future threats can be the catalyst for success.
 Unstable global conflicts, geopolitical shifts and a booming cybercriminal economy are all likely to propel greater risks to organisations adopting emerging technologies into working practices.
 Interdependency across sectors and businesses will make such risks unavoidable, as threat actors prioritise developing sophisticated malware to impact OT environments or third-party providers of services and software.
 Al and other technologies will continue to develop, helping to reduce and prevent a range of threats seeking to leverage technology interdependence.
 Risk mitigation strategies must consider the increasing likelihood of cyber incidents, and proactively push for resilience while implementing response protocols to react swiftly to cyber incursions.
-Annex - key references "Global ransomware threat expected to rise with Al, NCSC warns", ncsc.gov.uk "2023 Ransomware Attack Report", blackfog.com "Ransomware Payments Exceed \$1 Billion in 2023, Hitting Record High After 2022 Decline", chanalysis, comv "#StopRansomware: CLOP Ransomware Gang Exploits CVE-2023-34362 MOVEit Vulnerability", cisa.gov "Two-day water outage in remote Irish region caused by pro-Iran hackers", therecord.media "NCC Group Releases Annual Cyber Threat Monitor Report 2023", nccgroup.com "Ransomware Attacks Surge in 2023; Attacks on Healthcare Sector Nearly Double", dni.gov "The State of Ransomware 2024", sophos.com "The State of Ransomware in Manufacturing and Production 2024", sophos.com "Helping our customers through the CrowdStrike outage", blog.microsoft.com "Dragos 2023 OT Cybersecurity Year in Review", dragos.com $\hbox{''Global Third-Party Cybersecurity Breach Report",} \underline{securitys corecard.com}$
+Annex - key references "Global ransomware threat expected to rise with AI, NCSC warns", ncsc.gov.uk "2023 Ransomware Attack Report", blackfog.com "Ransomware Payments Exceed \$1 Billion in 2023, Hitting Record High After 2022 Decline", chanalysis, cornv "#StopRansomware: CLOP Ransomware Gang Exploits CVE-2023-34362 MOVEit Vulnerability", cisa.gov "Two-day water outage in remote Irish region caused by pro-Iran hackers", therecord.media "NCC Group Releases Annual Cyber Threat Monitor Report 2023", nccgroup.com "Ransomware Attacks Surge in 2023; Attacks on Healthcare Sector Nearly Double", dni.gov "The State of Ransomware 2024", sophos.com - "The State of Ransomware in Manufacturing and Production 2024", sophos.com - "Helping our customers through the CrowdStrike outage", blog.microsoft.com - "Dragos 2023 OT Cybersecurity Year in Review", dragos.com - "Global Third-Party Cybersecurity Breach Report", securityscorecard.com

 QBE Cyber Insurance QBE's cyber products protect against the range of risks associated with digital technology and provide critical support in the event of a cyber-attack.
 The offering includes QCyberProtect, a new global cyber insurance policy for consistent coverage worldwide, for losses arising from current and emerging cyber risks, including, but not limited to, network security, privacy liability, IT and non-IT business interruptions and reputational loss.
 Tailored cover and individual service To ensure you are protected, QBE's underwriters work closely with customers to create cover that suits specific needs.
 We take the time to understand your business to provide bespoke cover that protects you against current and emerging cyber risks.
 Helping you manage your risks We don't just cover risks; we help you to manage and reduce them.
-We offer risk management support tools including: - > QBE QCyberPrepare an online saferoom to help customers prepare for a cyber incident. - > Free access to the QBE Cyber Risk Management Portal, which offers a wide range of information on cyber risks as well as how to make sure you're protected against them. - > Access to QBE tools and services, as well as discounts for a range of Cyber Risk Management Services from our trusted partners.
-Crisis support QBE provides 24-hour support if you experience a cyber event.
+We offer risk management support tools including QBE QCyberPrepare - an online saferoom to help customers prepare for a cyber incident.
+QBE provides 24-hour support if you experience a cyber event.
 That might involve providing a forensics team to work out how the cyber breach happened and how to fix the problem; legal advice to address regulatory requirements; or managing a media statement to minimise any impact to your reputation.
-For more information, visit $\ensuremath{\textbf{QBEeurope.com}}$
+For more information, visit qbe.com/au